For Immediate Release:

 The unemployment rate is based on a monthly sample of households.
 The job estimates are derived from a monthly sample survey of employers.
 As a result, the two statistics may exhibit different monthly trends.

-Local area unemployment statistics for April 2013 will be released on Tuesday, May 21, 2013.
-The preliminary May 2013 and revised April 2013 unemployment rate, labor force data and jobs estimates for Massachusetts will be released on Thursday, June 20, 2013.
-(See the 2013 Media Advisory annual schedule for complete listing of release dates.)
-Detailed labor market information is available at www.mass.gov/lmi.
+Local area unemployment statistics for March 2019 will be released on Tuesday, April 23, 2019.
+The preliminary April 2019 and revised March 2019 unemployment rate, labor force and job estimates for Massachusetts will be released on Friday, May 17, 2019.
+See the 2019 Media Advisory annual schedule for a complete list of release dates.

 |Statewide Seasonally Adjusted Unemployment||Statewide Seasonally Adjusted Employment|